 Itou and Mitsuhashi struggle to win supremacy over other high school gangs in Japan’s fun episodic series set in the 1980s.

-This show has tons of laughter scenes and entertaining plots.
+This show has tons of funny scenes and entertaining plots.
 This show can help you enhance your Japanese language abilities if you are an advanced-level learner.

 21. The World Unknown To Matsuko (マツコの知らない世界) — 2011